connxio/docs/docs/triggers/event-grid.md

 ## Event only handling

 When **Use event as content** is enabled, subsequent actions handle the event.
-To retrieve its blob, extract the blob name from `data.url` in a Script action and pass it to the [Blob Get action](../actions/blob-get.md).
+To retrieve its blob content, extract the blob name from `data.url` in a Script action and pass it to the [Azure Blob action](../actions/azure-storage/azure-blob.md).

 ### Event model